Aisling Bea: Activism

-Bea was a vocal supporter of the Repeal the 8th campaign in the successful 2018 Irish referendum to introduce legal abortion in the Republic of Ireland, including contributing an essay to Una Mullally's Repeal the 8th a month before the vote.
+Bea was a vocal supporter of the Repeal the 8th campaign in the successful 2018 Irish referendum to introduce legal abortion in the Republic of Ireland; she contributed an essay to Una Mullally's Repeal the 8th a month before the vote.
 She previously campaigned for same-sex marriage legislation in the successful 2015 Irish referendum.

+She frequently shares posts about the humanitarian situation in Palestine.
+In 2024, Bea participated in the Cinema for Gaza auction, and was a signatory calling for the end of arms sales to Israel.
+In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."